microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 - Use the following Compute+Storage options:
     - Use the General Purpose service tier and Provisioned Compute Tier.
     - Use the Standard-series (Gen5) hardware
-    - Use Azure Hybrid Benefit to Save Money.
+    - Use Azure Hybrid Benefit to Save Money. (i.e. I have a SQL Server License)
     - Use 2 vCores and 32GB Data Max size.
     - You do not have to make the database zone redundant.
 - Use Geo-redundant backup storage.